rubenspessoa/software-vulnerabilities-analysis/README.md

-# software-vulnerabilities-analysis
+# Vulnerabilities Dataset

+## Questions

+### Are there correlations among software metrics?
+### Are the software metrics able to represent functions with reported vulnerabilities?
-Exploratory analysis and application of machine learning techniques to predict whether a software is vulnerable or not.
-For Data Mining and Exploration classes.
+### How effective are machine learning techniques to predict vulnerable functions?